CaPS Outreach Prevention & Education (COPE)

 - Clinical Intervention: Facilitating individual and communal healing, including conflict mediation and postvention groups

-Designed, by Syracuse University, specifically for a college/university community, Campus Connect is an experiential training focused on enhancing a person’s knowledge, awareness, and skills concerning college student suicide.
+Originally designed by Syracuse University, specifically for a college/university community, CMU Connect is an experiential training focused on enhancing a person’s knowledge, awareness, and skills concerning college student suicide.
 Emphasis is placed on developing empathic listening skills, communication skills, and the ability to ask students compassionately and directly about their suicidal thoughts.
-Through increased awareness of their own emotional reactions, people going through this training can more effectively respond to students’ emotional needs and increase the likelihood of a meaningful connection with appropriate professional resources.

 Campus Connect is a three-hour, interactive training program, which will include: